Zero Waste Bathroom essentials and tips on how to create less trash in your daily routine.

 They also hurt marine animals when they go down your drain and into the ocean.
 This just shows how toxic they are, so maybe turning to safer alternatives is looking like a great idea now, right?

-Good thing you’re making the switch to our eco-friendly products today.
+Good thing you’re making the switch to our biodegradable and plastic free shampoo today.

 Let’s move on to facial soap.

 Our rose petal and shea butter clay facial soap bar helps nourish your skin with safe ingredients.
 Pink kaolin clay cleanses skin for a refreshing feel.
 To top it off, soothing ingredients like rosehips and mango butter help tackle symptoms of aging skin.

 We also offer bamboo charcoal and tea tree oil soap if you’re looking for a deeper clean.
 Charcoal and bentonite clay scrub away impurities and polish your skin.

 However, this soap bar isn’t drying like most deep cleansers.
 On the contrary, organic virgin hemp seed oil moisturizes your skin.
 If you have acne, consider this product because it contains tea tree oil--an effective weapon against those pesky bumps.

 So we’ve covered shampoos, soaps, and facial washes.